 Chapter 6 describes the input/output data of the model.
-The input files are the files needed to initialize the model (state of the atmosphere at instant t0 as well as a dataset of boundary conditions) and the output files are "historical files", archives of the atmospheric flow history as simulated by the model, the "diagfi files", the "stats files", the daily averages etc. The means to edit or visualize these files (editor "ncdump" and the graphics software "grads") are also explained.
+The input files are the files needed to initialize the model (state of the atmosphere at the initial time t0 as well as a dataset of boundary conditions) and the output files are "time series",i.e. records of the atmospheric flow evolution as simulated by the model, the "diagfi files", the "stats files", the daily averages etc. Some means to edit or visualize these files (editor "ncdump" and the graphics software "grads") are also described.